 At the height she climbed to reach, she finds she is not alone.

-Two sopranos, wooden flutes, string quartet, waterphone, percussion.
-First contact through OM, the universal sound.
+Two sopranos, string quartet, waterphone, bansuri.
+First contact through OM, two worlds choosing to meet halfway.

 "THE STORM WE SURVIVED TOGETHER"

-Arhythmic chaos—percussion striking with no pulse, strings screaming dissonance, bowed cymbals howling like wind.
-She tries to find the OM that grounded her, but chaos drowns every attempt.
-Her voice breaks: "OM!...
-OM!...
-Ah!"
-She is lost.
+Arhythmic assault—percussion striking with no pulse, strings screaming, bowed cymbals howling.
+This is the sound of leaving everything behind.
+She tries to find OM but chaos drowns every attempt.
+Her voice breaks: "Everything... gone.
+Can't...
+Help me... build."

 "STILL STANDING"